trangdata/tpot-fss-ms/manuscript.md

 Implemented with a strongly typed GP, Template provides more flexibility by allowing users to pre-specify a particular pipeline structure based on their knowledge, which speeds up AutoML process and provides potentially more interpretable results.
 For example, in high-dimensional data, dimensionality reduction or feature selection algorithms are preferably included at the beginning of the pipelines via Template to identify important features and, meanwhile, reduce computation time.
 For datasets with categorical features, preprocessing operators for encoding those features, like one-hot encoder, should be specified in the pipeline structure to improve pipelines' performance.
-Template was utilized in this study to specify the Dataset Selector as the first step of the pipeline, which enables the comparison between the two TPOT implementations, with and without DS.
+Template was utilized in this study to specify the DS as the first step of the pipeline, which enables the comparison between the two TPOT implementations, with and without DS.

 We simulated data of the similar scale and chalenging enough for the models to have similar predictive power as in the real-world RNA-Seq data.
 TPOT-DS correctly selects the first subset (containing the most important features) 75% of the time with high holdout accuracy (0.69).